jcsp2407/TrafficSim/README.md

-# Draw-App-BBB
+# Traffic Sim
-Tutorial to deploy Draw application on the Beagle Bone Black.
+Tutorial to deploy the Traffic Sim application on the Beagle Bone Black.

 ## What you will need:
 * SD card with 4 GB or more.